MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/renameattributes.md

 ### I can use an RenameAttributes operation when extending an entity

-If we have an entity that extends another entity, we can use RenameAttributes the attributes that are inherited from the entity we are extending from.
+If we have an entity that extends another entity, we can use RenameAttributes to rename all the attributes that are inherited from the entity we are extending from.

 Given an entity, Child, that extends from the Person entity: